How to Access Your Home Assistant files via Network Share

 Step 1 Get the add-on

-2. Open the Home Assistant Add-on Store, search for “Samba share”, and install it.
+2. Open the Home Assistant Add-on Store, type “Samba share” in the search bar, and install it.

-3. Open the add-on and switch to the Configuration tab.
+3. Open the add-on and navigate to the Configuration tab.

 Configure the share securely